Felony and Misdemeanor Criminal Charges

 Contact an Experienced San Diego Felony and Misdemeanor Attorney

 For immediate legal help, contact Domenic J. Lombardo, an experienced San Diego felony and misdemeanor attorney.
-Mr. Lombardo provides a free and confidential consultation in cases involving criminal defense of clients charged with a felony or a misdemeanor offense in San Diego, Chula Vista, Coronado, La Jolla, Pacific Beach, Ocean Beach, Lemon Grove, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Poway, Santee, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County and the state of California.
+Mr. Lombardo provides a free and confidential consultation in cases involving criminal defense of clients charged with a felony or a misdemeanor offense in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, Lemon Grove, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Rancho Santa Fe, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook and throughout San Diego County and the state of California.